 What is it?

-The EU Settlement Scheme, sometimes abbreviated to EUSS, is the government’s scheme for EEA citizens and their family members to remain in the UK after we leave the UK.
+The EU Settlement Scheme, sometimes abbreviated to EUSS, is the government’s scheme for EEA citizens and their family members to remain in the UK after we leave the EU.
 Documentation available under the old system is discussed here.

 Who can apply under the Scheme?

 The Scheme is open to certain family members of all citizens of the European Economic Area and Switzerland, provided the sponsor is living in the UK by a certain date*.

 Those family members able to benefit from the scheme are the following:-